dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

 - like a bee, leninists can only sting you once and they know it. so they run full-scale theatrics and
-  - they have to keep their party members engaged and feeling like there's a purpose to the time they contribute.
+  - they need to keep their party members engaged because, as with religions, if your followers have some kind of ""feeling like there's a purpose to the time they contribute.

 - it's what them